-6.5 Output
+6.5 Ficheiro de Saída

 There are several ways to generate output from your QGIS session.
-We have discussed one already in section Projects, saving as a project file.
+We have discussed one already in section Projectos, saving as a project file.
 Here is a sampling of other ways to produce output files:

 - Menu option Project → Save as Image... opens a file dialog where you select the name, path and type of image (PNG, JPG and many other formats).
-A world file with extension PNGW or JPGW saved in the same folder georeferences the image. - Menu option Project o DXF Export... opens a dialog where you can define the 'Symbology mode', the 'Symbology scale' and vector layers you want to export to DXF.
-Through the 'Symbology mode' symbols from the original QGIS Symbology can be exported with high fidelity.
+A world file with extension PNGW or JPGW saved in the same folder georeferences the image. - Menu option $Project \rightarrow DXF$ Export... opens a dialog where you can define the 'Symbology mode', the 'Symbology scale' and vector layers you want to export to DXF.
+Through the 'Symbology mode' symbols from the original QGIS Symbology can be exported with high fidelity. - Menu option $Project \rightarrow \square$ New Print Composer... opens a dialog where you can layout and print the current map canvas (see section Print Composer).